wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 1. When a network is created, the DDOS plan can be selected after <strong>"Standard"</strong> plan is paid.

-## VNets (Virtual Networks)

-VNets (Azure Virtual Networks) are the basic building blocks for logically isolating resources using networks in Azure.

-VNets enable many different Azure services, such as load balancers, virtual machines and more, to communicate securely with one another.

-In combination with other Azure services like network security groups they also provide layers of protection from different segments of the Internet to your Azure resources.

 ## Zone-redundant gateways

 If you select a region that supports availability zones, VPN and ExpressRoute gateways can be deployed in a zone-redundant configuration which brings resiliency, scalability, and higher availability to virtual network gateways.